c3lang/c3-web/src/content/docs/Language Common/defer.md

 The `defer` runs **after** the other print statments, at the function return.

 ### Defer Execution order
-When there are multiple `defer` statements they are executed in reverse order of their declaration, last-to-first decalared.
+When there are multiple `defer` statements they are executed in reverse order of their declaration, last-to-first declared.

 ```c3